Signs of submission in humans communicate that the speaker is lowering one’s own status in comparison to the others.

 So if you have a good reputation, authority and social status in a group, you can use it strategically.

-Sometimes you can see this behavior in women right before a date from online dating apps.
+Sometimes you can see this behavior in women right before a date -especially if from online dating-.

 I understand where it comes from: people are worried about being negatively judged and if they can lower expectations then they can also more easily blow past those expectations -and get their dopamine fix by being accepted, liked and being told “nooo, you’re beautiful”-.